 Is booking a Trekking tour to Everest Base Camp with a Local Company Compulsory?
 The answer is yes; you must use a Local Trekking Company to reach Everest Base Camp.
 Book your trip online, find any agency after arrival in Kathmandu, or book with overseas companies.
 Finally, using a Local Trekking Company for Everest Base Camp is Compulsory.

 The other thing is information about the Everest Base Camp Trek.
 All the Overseas Companies are selling packages collected from different Local Agencies.
 You may not get a lot of information on the package page.
 You need to search the internet through several blog posts, which can take a long time.
-All the blog posts might not have the correct information.
-If you Book your Trekking Tour with a Local Company, you can ask any questions anytime and get the exact information.
+Not all blog posts have the correct information.
+If you book your Trekking Tour with a Local Company, you can ask any questions anytime and get the exact information.

-A trip with a Nepal-based Local Company is very safe, and it is easy.
-You can Book your trip online with a secure payment.
+A trip with a Nepal-based Local Company is very safe and easy.
+You can book your trip online with a secure payment.

 Kathmandu-Lukla-Kathmandu flight

 The primary mode of transport for the Everest Base Camp journey is a Flight to Lukla.
-A small aircraft from Kathmandu Airport flies every morning.
-It needs to have clear visibility to operate the Flight.
-The Flight can often be canceled due to unfavorable weather and trekkers stuck in Kathmandu or Lukla.
-The bad weather can sometimes last a week or a few days longer.
+Every morning, a small aircraft flies from Kathmandu Airport.
+The aircraft needs clear visibility to operate.
+However, Flights can often be canceled due to unfavorable weather, and trekkers are stuck in Kathmandu or Lukla.
+Bad weather can sometimes last a week or a few days longer.

 What happens if the weather keeps getting worse for many days?
-If it happens, you can't fly on a plane and must start the Trek flying on a helicopter.
+If it happens, you can't fly on a plane and must start the trek by flying on a helicopter.
 It costs an extra amount to top up the regular Flight Ticket.
-Dornier and twin-otter planes operate the Flights with little weight, so pack only essential Trekking gear to minimize the weight limitation.
+Dornier and Twin-Otter planes operate the flights with little weight, so they pack only essential trekking gear to minimize weight limitation.

 15kg, including hand luggage, are allowed with one ticket.
 You can pay 100–200 NPR per kg for overload, but the bag and you might sometimes be on a different plane due to overload.
-If the Flight you fly on reaches Lukla and the next one can't make a Flight, you and your Trekking Equipment can be in different places.
-So, try to pack only the necessary things for the Trek.
-You can minimize weight by not carrying lots of books and laptops and buying things for daily use while Trekking to Everest Base Camp.
+If the flight you fly on reaches Lukla and the next flight can't make a Flight, you and your Trekking Equipment can be in different places.
+So, try to pack only the necessary things for the trek.
+You can minimize weight by not carrying many books, laptops, and buying stuff for daily use while trekking to Everest Base Camp.

 Accommodation, Food, and Drink While Trekking to Everest Base Camp